oozdal/oozdal/README.md

 - Particularly interested in implementing machine learning web applications through Software as a Service (SaaS) solutions.

+- Enjoy testing, deploying and monitoring ML models in production environments.

-- Enjoy developing machine learning pipelines that align with and advance strategic business objectives.
+- Also, enjoy developing machine learning pipelines that align with and advance strategic business objectives.

 - Excel at using data-centric methodologies to extract insights and drive decision-making.

-- Passionate about the intersection of image processing and machine learning.
+- Passionate about the intersection of image processing and machine learning, such as mineral exploration and autonomous vehicles.

 - I'm working towards the AWS Developer Associate Exam.

 - These days, I'm self-teaching how to effectively build and monitor embedded machine learning models on edge devices.

+## My Personal Projects

+Explore my some of personal projects on [DockerHub](https://hub.docker.com/u/ozerozdal) and [GitHub Packages](https://github.com/oozdal?tab=packages)

+- [Emotion Detection App](https://github.com/oozdal/Face-Emotion-Detection): A Streamlit application that predicts facial emotions from uploaded images.
+Up and running on [Railway](https://face-emotion-detection-production.up.railway.app/)

+- [Icebreaker App](https://github.com/oozdal/ice-breaker-app): The app finds the person on LinkedIn and provides a short summary about that person.
+Up and running on [Render](https://ice-breaker-app.onrender.com/)

+- [TodoList App](https://github.com/oozdal/to-do-list-api): Todo List App is a FullStack Application built using FastAPI and SQLAlchemy.
+Up and running on [Render](https://to-do-list-api-0o37.onrender.com/auth/)

+- [PDF Bundle](https://github.com/oozdal/pdf-bundle): PDF Bundle extracts text from PDFs in AWS S3, splits it, stores vector embeddings in Pinecone, and uses query vector embeddings based on cosine similarities for efficient search and retrieval.
+Up and running on [Railway](https://pdf-bundle-production.up.railway.app/docs).

+- [Heart Attack App](https://github.com/oozdal/heart-attack): Two-year Survival Predictor predicts patient survival rates following a heart attack.
+Up and running on [Render](https://heart-attack-j6dh.onrender.com/)

 ## Research Papers